Norm Participation Grounds Language: ``There is a tiger.''

-``There is a tiger'', you say, facing me but looking past me at a location behind my back.
-Leaving aside what these news should do to me, let's think a bit about what I am justified to think may have been done to you to make you say that, and how that allows me to assign meaning to what you said.
+``There is a tiger'', you say, facing your friend but looking past them at a location behind their back.
+Leaving aside what these news should do to your friend, let's think a bit about what I, an overhearer, am justified to think may have been done to you to make you say that, and how that allows me to assign meaning to what you said.

 So, why did you say that?
-There are many possible types of answers to this questions, a central class among which (namely those that not also insinuate malicious intent to deceive on your side) will mention in some form the \emph{state of affairs} of there being a tiger, and your stating this as a fact.
+There are many possible types of answers to this question, a central class among which (namely those that not also insinuate malicious intent to deceive on your side) will mention in some form the \emph{state of affairs} of there being a tiger, and your stating this as a fact.
 That is, there is an assumed connection between your expression $e$ or more generally your action $a$ (of uttering $e$) and a state of affairs $c$.
 You said ``there is a tiger'' in part because there is a tiger.

 But let's say you were wrong, and it was just Tibby, my oversized tabby cat which can look, at least for a split second and when she is very hungry, like a (still very small though) tiger.
 We can't say anymore that you said ``there is a tiger'' because there was a tiger, as there was none.
 But we can fix the description by giving you a---potentially misguided---inner life: you said ``there is a tiger'', because you believed there to be a tiger, and you believed there to be a tiger, because you misperceived Tibby as one.
-The chain now goes from $c$, the state of affairs (which in the modified example does not hold, i.e.\ turns out not to be a fact), to $c'$, the belief, to $a$, the action.
+The chain now goes from $c$, the state of affairs (which in the modified example does not hold, i.e.\ turns out not to be a fact), to $b$, the belief, to $a$, the action.